tigerabrodi/redis-from-scratch/README.md

 - Distributed log.
 A distributed log is a method of recording and sharing data across multiple servers or systems in a way that preserves the chronological order of events.
 - Rate limiter.
 - Gaming leaderboards.

+# TCP server

+A TCP server is a server that listens for TCP connections from the clients through the Transmission Control Protocol (TCP).

+TCP protocol is one of the main protocols of the Internet protocol suite.